-The problem with soybeans is that it also contains some undesirable components that must be removed or reduced to increase the usefulness and functionality of the soybean protein (almost all sources of plant protein share this problem).
-For example, soybeans contain oligosaccharides that have been implicated with gastrointestinal stress.
-Lipid-lipoxygenase interactions must be avoided to prevent painty off-flavors from developing.
+The challenges with using plant proteins in formulated food products include (a) the relatively low protein content of many protein sources : many legumes, leaves and oilseeds are 9 - 25% protein (N x 6.25) on a dry basis, although some can be as high as 42% dry basis, and (b) some may contain undesirable components that should be removed or reduced to increase the usefulness and functionality of the protein (almost all sources of plant protein share this problem).
+For example, some contain oligosaccharides that have been implicated with gastrointestinal distress.
+Lipid-lipoxygenase interactions can give rise to painty and/or oxidized off-flavors.
 Phytic acid forms insoluble chelates with minerals and can form complexes with proteins that reduce bioavailability of the minerals and proteins.
 Trypsin inhibitors are proteinaceous compounds that affect the efficiency of protein digestion.

 Protein concentrates and isolates

-Traditional processing techniques for producing soy protein concentrates and isolates partially overcome these problems.
-These methods involve extraction, heat treatment, precipitation by the addition of acid or alcohol, and centrifugation to separate the protein from the other components.
-A typical soy isolate process is shown in Figure 1.
-The main objective is to remove the non-protein components in a stepwise manner.
 These conventional methods are time-consuming, they sometimes result in products with poor functional properties, and can generate a whey-like waste stream which contains some of the proteins and nutraceuticals.
-An increasing concern these days is that large quantities of water are required, especially to “wash” the curd (the precipitated protein) to remove as much of the adhering non-protein components.
+An increasing concern these days is that large quantities of water are required, especially to wash the curd (the precipitated protein) to remove as much of the adhering non-protein components.
 Since most concentrates and isolates are dried, every kg of water added is a kg of water that must be removed, usually by energy-intensive dehydration techniques.
 The waste water in a soy isolate plant has a high BOD (2000-10,000 ppm) and low solids level (less than 0.5%, usually).
 Discharging the waste water usually results in heavy penalties.
 Recycling the waste water within the plant will usually require it to be cleaned up to prevent carryover of off-flavors and undesirable components, which will build up in the product.